What is a Root Canal?

 A small access hole is drilled through the biting surface of the affected tooth, allowing access to the pulp chamber.

 The diseased and dead pulp tissue is removed from the tooth with specially designed instruments used to clean out the root canals and pulp chamber.
-This is not painful the area is numb and the tissue being removed is either dead or dying.
+This is not painful as the area is numb and the tissue being removed is either dead or dying.
 Once the pulp, along with the nerves contained in it, is removed, the tooth itself can no longer feel pain.
 The canals are disinfected and prepared for the next step.

 The canals are then shaped with tiny flexible instruments to allow them to receive root canal fillings and sealers.
 The canals are washed and cleaned again to remove root canal debris prior to sealing them.
 Usually a rubber-like material is used to fill the canal space.
 It is a thermoplastic material which is heated and then compressed into and against the walls of the root canals to seal them.
 Sealing the canals is critically important to prevent them from becoming reinfected with bacteria.